Polyetherimide

-Polyetherimide (PEI) is an amorphous, amber-to-transparent thermoplastic with characteristics similar to the related plastic PEEK.
+Polyetherimide (PEI; branded as Ultem) is an amorphous, amber-to-transparent thermoplastic with characteristics similar to the related plastic PEEK.
 When comparing PEI to PEEK, the former is cheaper but has lower impact strength and a tighter temperature range.

+PEI plastics were first introduced into the market by General Electric (GE) in 1982 under the trade name Ultem resulting from the work of J.G.
+Wirth's research team in the early 1970s.

 Due to its adhesive properties and chemical stability it became a popular bed material for FFF 3D printers.

 Structure

-The molecular formula of the PEI monomer is auto=1|C37H24O6N2 and the molecular weight is 592.61 g/mol.
+The molecular formula of the PEI repeating unit is auto=1|C37H24O6N2 and the molecular weight is 592.61 g/mol.
 It contains phthalimide and bisphenol A sub-units.

 Properties

 The glass transition temperature of PEI is 217 °C (422 °F).
 Its amorphous density at 25 °C is 1.27 g/cm3(.046 lb/in³).
 It is prone to stress cracking in chlorinated solvents.
 Polyetherimide is able to resist high temperatures while maintaining stable electrical properties over a wide range of frequencies.
 This high strength material offers excellent chemical resistance and ductile properties suitable for various applications, even those involving steam exposure.